Training

 What music keeps you going?
 What music inspires you?
 Fill out the form below to let us know, and we'll compile and share the results.
 Who knows — you may just hear it during the Challenge Walk weekend!

-Susan lives in the greater Boston area and has been involved with the National MS Society since she was diagnosed with MS eleven years ago.
+Susan lives in the greater Boston area and has been involved with the National MS Society since she was diagnosed with MS in 1995.
 She has participated in the MS Challenge walk for the past seven years and currently serves on the event's steering committee.

 Destination in mind